NVIDIA/cuda-quantum/Overview.md

 ### `tools/qpud`

-This folder implements the `qpud` executable. `qpud` is meant to serve as a separate daemon process that emulates the true host, classical driver cpu, quantum register architectural separation.
+This folder implements the `qpud` executable. `qpud` is meant to serve as a separate daemon process that emulates the true host, classical driver CPU, quantum register architectural separation.
 It implements a client/server model and accepts Quake code, JIT compiles it, and enables its execution on local emulators, or physical remote vendor quantum computers.

-This folder contains a TargetBackend type with specializations that target the nvqir, quantinuum, and rigetti backends.
+This folder contains a `TargetBackend` type with specializations that target the `nvqir`, `quantinuum`, and `rigetti` backends.

 ### `tools/cudaq-quake`